nturner2019/hs-code-club-jquery-selectors-basketball-philly-springside-chestn-f943/README.md

 });
 ```

+The `$` tells the browser that we're using jQuery specifically.
 This sets up the web page for you to be able to manipulate the objects on the page with jQuery.
 Without this line, none of your jQuery would work.
 You'll notice that all the code is wrapped by `{}`, `()`, and `;`.
 All of those punctuation are super important to jQuery.
 It's like finishing a sentence or a paragraph in English with a period and then you hit enter.

 ### Step 6: